Current Research

 Codex Poetics: Romantic Books and the Politics of Reading

-Codex Poetics: Romantic Books and the Politics of Reading extends my interest in concepts of time and the imagination of multiple possibilities to an exploration of the interplay between Romantic poetics and material formats.
+Codex Poetics extends my interest in time and the imagination of multiple possibilities–which I first explored in Modernity’s Mist (Fordham UP 2016)–to an exploration of the interplay between Romantic poetics and material formats.
 It revisits the Romantic period as a moment, marked by abolitionist movements and mass print, when the bound book was imagined as a technology of political possibility.
-Methodologically, the project combines book history with formalism to explore the play of meaning between poetics and format.
+Methodologically, the project combines histories of reading and book theory with literary formalism to explore the play of meaning between poetics and format, and it brings more conventionally ‘Romantic’ authors into conversation with those of the Black Atlantic.

 Keynotes